raspberrypilearning/learn-sonification-with-sonic-pi/worksheet.md

 ## Hear the sound (finally!)

 1. Quit Mathematica.
-2. Open the file `workspace.txt` in the Leafpad editor.
-3. Select all the text with `Ctrl + A`, and copy it with `Ctrl + C`.
-4. Open Sonic Pi from the Programming menu, select an unused workspace from the tabs at the bottom of the window then paste in the text you just copied with `Ctrl + V`.
+1. Open Sonic Pi from the Programming menu, select an unused workspace from the tabs at the bottom of the window then copy and paste in the text below with `Ctrl + C` and `Ctrl + V`.

 Have a look at the code: